stonebanks/subito/README.md

 * Fakeweb
  to run tests.

-To install dependencies, in the application directory root, run :
+To install dependencies, run in the application directory root:

-    $ bundle install
+    $ bundle install --without test

 On Windows, you may need to install _Development-Kit_ and follow the [installation instructions](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) along with [RubyInstaller](http://rubyinstaller.org/downloads/)